vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 <summary>hint</summary>
 <br/>

+1. On your lab computer, in your web browser, navigate to your GitHub account, navigate to the **Repositories** page and create a new private repository named **spring-petclinic-microservices-config**.

+   > **Note**: Make sure to configure the repository as private.

-1. To create a PAT, switch to the web browser window displaying your private GitHub repository, select the avatar icon in the upper right corner, and then select **Settings**.
+1. To create a PAT, select the avatar icon in the upper right corner, and then select **Settings**.

 1. At the bottom of the vertical navigation menu, select **Developer settings**, select **Personal access tokens**, and then select **Generate new token**.

 1. On the **New personal access token** page, in the **Note** text box, enter a descriptive name, such as **spring-petclinic-config-server-token**.

+   > **Note**: There is a new **Beta** experience available on GitHub for more fine-grained access tokens.
+This experience will create a token with a more limited scope than full repository scope (which basically gives access to all your repositories).
+The lab will work as well with a more fine-grained token, in that case, in the **Fine-grained tokens (Beta)** token creation page, choose for **Only select repositories** and select your config repository.
+For the **Repository permissions** select for the **Contents** the **Read-only** access level.
+You can use this fine-grained token when you configure your config-server on Azure Spring Apps.
+We recommend you create a second token in case you also need a personal access token for interacting with the repositories from the Git Bash prompt.

 1. In the **Select scopes** section, select **repo** and then select **Generate token**.

 1. Record the generated token.
 You will need it in this and subsequent labs.

-1. On your lab computer, in your web browser, navigate to your GitHub account, navigate to the **Repositories** page and create a new private repository named **spring-petclinic-microservices-config**.

-   > **Note**: Make sure to configure the repository as private.

 1. From the Git Bash prompt, change the current directory to the **projects** folder.
 Next, clone the newly created GitHub repository by typing `git clone `, pasting the clone URL you copied into Clipboard in the previous step, and entering the PAT string followed by the `@` symbol in front of `github.com`.